mdhont/blacksmith/docs/Blacksmith.md

  where <options> include:
 ...
-And <command> is one of: configure, inspect, build, containerized-build, shell
+And <command> is one of: configure, build, containerized-build, shell

 To get more information about a command, you can execute: